 Beyond these examples

-These snippets focus on specific IAM management patterns: authoritative vs incremental IAM management, and policy-level, role-level, and member-level control.
+These snippets focus on specific IAM management approaches: authoritative policy replacement, role-level member management, and incremental member addition.
 They’re intentionally minimal rather than full access control configurations.

 The examples reference pre-existing infrastructure such as Cloud Run services (by name, location, and project).
-They focus on IAM resource configuration rather than provisioning the services themselves.
+They focus on IAM policy configuration rather than provisioning the services themselves.

 To keep things focused, common IAM patterns are omitted, including: